-THE CITY OF KEY WEST PLANNING BOARD Staff Report

-- To: Chairman and Planning Board Members - Through: Katie P. Halloran, Planning Director - From: Dan Gulizio, Senior Planner - Meeting Date: February 9, 2024 - Application: Text Amendment of the Land Development Regulations - A resolution of the City of Key West Planning Board recommending an ordinance to the City Commission to invoke the Zoning in Progress Doctrine declaring that the City is considering amendments to the Land Development Regulations to adopt inclusionary affordable and workforce housing standards for commercial properties along with additional measures to promote housing opportunities for local workers and those in need of affordable and workforce housing opportunities; providing for severability; providing for repeal of inconsistent provisions; providing for an effective date. - Request: The text amendment would authorize the invoking of the Zoning in Progress Doctrine and permit the City Commission to consider amendments to the Land Development Regulations to better address the City's affordable and workforce housing needs. - Sponsor: Vice Mayor Kaufman with support from the Planning Department
+To: Chairman and Planning Board Members

+Through: Katie P. Halloran, Planning Director

+From: Dan Gulizio, Senior Planner

+Meeting Date: March 12th, 2024

+Application: Text Amendment of the Land Development Regulations - A Resolution of the

+City of Key West Planning Board recommending an Ordinance to the City Commission to invoke the Zoning in Progress Doctrine declaring that the City is considering amendments to the Land Development Regulations to adopt inclusionary affordable and workforce housing standards for commercial properties along with additional measures to promote housing opportunities for local workers and those in need of affordable and workforce housing opportunities; Directing Building and Planning Department staff to defer the acceptance and processing of applications associated with the Limited Commercial (CL) and/or General Commercial (CG) Districts whose construction costs meet or exceed \$500,000.00 in value as determined by the Chief Building Official; continuing this policy until new permit requirements and/or amended Land Development Regulations are adopted by the City Commission or until after the passage of 180 days from the date of this ordinance, whichever occurs first; providing for severability; providing for repeal of inconsistent provisions;

-Background
+providing for an effective date.

+Request: The Resolution recommends that the City Commission invoke the Zoning in Progress doctrine declaring that the City is considering amendments to the Land Development Regulations to adopt inclusionary affordable and workforce housing standards for commercial properties along with additional measures to promote housing opportunities for local workers and those in need of affordable and workforce housing opportunities.

+Background: